 WordPress security doesn’t need to be complicated.
 But, if you search the web for the best way to secure your WordPress website, then you will get complicated results.
-That’s why I’ve written this simple guide to WordPress security.
+That’s why I’ve written this simple WordPress security guide.
 If you’re like me, then you want a step-by-step guide that is uncomplicated and effective.

 As WordPress consultants, we work with a diverse group of business owners.
-Even though our clients vary in size and industry, their concerns about WordPress security are the same.
+Even though our clients vary in size and industry, their concerns about WordPress security settings are the same.
 In my own conversations with business owners and IT managers, I am frequently asked, “Is WordPress secure?”

 Yes . . . and no.

 WordPress is an incredibly popular website management system.
 In fact, according to recent surveys, over 27% of all websites on the internet are powered by WordPress.
 And because WordPress is so popular, it is a regular target for hackers.

 But that doesn’t mean that it’s not secure.
 In fact, WordPress is just as secure as any other platform as long as you take the correct security measures.

 Luckily, these measures aren’t complicated—they’re mostly housekeeping.
 But if you let these things slide, then yes, your WordPress website is easily hacked.
 In the end, your website security is about you.

 Below, you’ll find our WordPress Security checklist.
 Follow these industry best practices to craft a WordPress security plan that works for you.
 Think of it as a WordPress hardening guide to keep your site safe in the event of an issue.